salernoelia/pinv/README.md

 - Invert all PDFs in the current folder:
   ```
-  winv
+  pinv
   ```

   - Invert all PDFs in a folder:
   ```
-  winv path/to/folder
+  pinv path/to/folder
   ```

 - Invert a specific PDF:
   ```
-  winv path/to/file.pdf
+  pinv path/to/file.pdf
   ```